wp-plugins/simple-tabber-widget/readme.txt

 This plugin show 3 tabs that "Recent", "Popular" and "Comment".

+*  Every tab show 6 posts.
+*  You can change tab title.
+*  "Recent" Tab show 6 recent posts of your blog posts.
+*  "Popular" Tab show 6 post last 30 days of your blog posts.
+*  "Comment" Tab show 6 posts that have most comments.
+*  Simple and nice design tab massing your theme.

 == Features ==
 *  Every tab show 6 posts.
 *  You can change tab title.